rokath/trice/README.md

 ## Support?

-Yes please: May be you have a cool idea, a port to other hardware, create a graphical display server or simply give it a ☆. ☺
+Yes please: May be you have a cool idea, a port to other hardware, create a graphical display server or simply :star: it. ☺